bitlesstec/illusionts/README.md

 ###### Typescript 2D game library

 ## Before Start
-1. you need to have npm and node installed in your computer
+1. you need to have npm and node installed in your computer ( verify you have correct versions )
 2. then you can execute command ```npm install``` this will install all devDependencies and dependencies needed (including typescript)
 3. download or clone this repository from master branch
 4. open repo or add it to your workspace in visual studio code ( you need this installed also )